asartori86/advanced_programming-2018-19/lectures/c++/06_copy_move_semantics/readme.md

 [link to file](./01_surprise.cc)

-This program introduces the notions of copy constructor, copy assignment, move constructor and move assignment, and illustrates their syntax.
+This program highlights that a compiler is able to generate a default constructor, copy constructor, copy assignment, move constructor and move assignment, and illustrates their syntax.
 The function `std::move()` is used.

 PPP: chap 18.3 copying